-The Domain is legally held as Crown land and its administration is currently vested in Kaipara District Council.
+Kai lwi Lakes is vested in Kaipara District Council by the Crown.
 It lies some 30km to the northwest of Dargaville, 2km inland of the west coast Tasman Sea and 30km south of Waipoua.

-An aerial view of the Domain and surrounding terrain.
+An aerial view of Kai Iwi Lakes and surrounding terrain.
 Source: Google Earth.

-Taharoa Domain is an iconic place, boasting a fascinating cultural history, outstanding landscape values, a fast-recovering ecology and water quality that is amongst the highest of any dune lakes in New Zealand.
-Collectively these characteristics give the Domain a distinctive identity that is unmatched elsewhere in the country.
+Kai lwi Lakes is an iconic place, boasting a fascinating cultural history, outstanding landscape values, a fast-recovering ecology and water quality that is amongst the highest of any dune lakes in New Zealand.
+Collectively these characteristics give Kai lwi Lakes a distinctive identity that is unmatched elsewhere in the country.

-The lakes provide a much-loved destination for day visitors and campers, with many families having a relationship with the Domain that goes back to the early times of its formation as a reserve.
+The lakes provide a much-loved destination for day visitors and campers, with many families having a relationship with Kai lwi Lakes that goes back to the early times of its formation as a reserve.
 It is not uncommon for camping groups to consist of three generations staying together.